sciencefidelity/artsed.wales/resources/beatbox.md

 - Creative idea generation.
 - Responding to new ideas, positively and critically.
 - Communication, presentation and team working skills.
-- Using a range of digitaltools, both skills-
-- based and for communication purposes.
+- Using a range of digitaltools, both skills-based and for communication purposes.
 - Making connections.
 - Developing skills in critical analysis, refinement and improvement.